GiuseppeMP/sap-cloud-integration-odata-api-v2-clients/README.md

 It's just a code that can be used as quick start, example and to be copied.

-Use it wisely and do not rely on maintenance, just fork it.
+Use it wisely and do not rely on maintenance, just fork or clone it.
+So you can clone, open the project in any IDE and start playing with the sap-cloud-sdk-generator models.

 ## Why